-When it comes to simple everyday meals, I find it hard to succumb myself to the traditional Indian daily routine of Dal–Sabzi, translated, simply meaning a lentil and vegetable preparation.
-A simple Indian lunch would mainly consist of a lentil and a side of some vegetable, cooked in different variations everyday.
+When it comes to simple everyday meals – like this Saag Chicken, I find it hard to succumb myself to the traditional Indian daily routine of Dal–Sabzi, translated, simply meaning a lentil and vegetable preparation.
+A simple Indian lunch would mainly consist of a lentil and a side of some vegetable, cooked in different variations every day.
 These are then relished with warm rotis, rice, a dollop of pickle, and some fresh yogurt demanding palate.

 As I see it, curries are not something one should be afraid of.
 Neither are they something to look at with such cynicism or vengeance.
-A curry is a curry, and like any other can be easily tamed to suit ones tastes and preferences.
 I like mine to be quick and robust with flavour, and I don’t stop till I find my way with it.
-I recently received a KenmorePro Blender, which promised to not only have all the functions of their competitor, but they also come at the affordable Sears Canada price point Canadians love.
-And I was dying to test this baby out!
+I recently bought a new blender, which promises to have all the amazing functions I could ever wish for – and I was dying to test this baby out for my Saag Chicken recipe!
 The spinach blended to a smooth puree and the blender was a delight to work with.